ghowland/LawOfInformationLocality/README.md

 ## Local-Data-Only Problems

-What this law defines are **"Local-Data-Only"** problems.
+What this Axiom defines are **"Local-Data-Only"** problems.
 These are problems where external data is not valid.
-Having a label of a "Law" provides an easy method to point to this treatise to get full information about this, but in common communication saying it is a "Local-Data-Only" problem is a much shorter and easier to way to communicate what needs to be communicated.
+Having a label of a "Axiom" provides an easy method to point to this treatise to get full information about this, but in common communication saying it is a "Local-Data-Only" problem is a much shorter and easier to way to communicate what needs to be communicated.

 When I think about these problems for myself, I think about them with the "Local-Data-Only" label, which provides sufficient clarity for me.